-The quickest way to get going with your T640 is to turn directly to Chapter 3 and work through the 'hands-on' tutorial set out there.
-For this, all you will need is a T640 instrument, a power supply, a piece of wire, and a screwdriver.
+The quickest way to get going with the fixed-function version of T640 is to turn directly to Chapter 3 and work through the 'hands-on' tutorial set out there.
+For this, all you will need is a T640 fitted with an M006 memory module, a power supply, and a piece of wire.